-The course deals with the knowledge and skills relevant to the efficient transformation of inputs (materials, labor, capital and management) into outputs (products or services) in a manner that explores the firm value propositions to its customers and in compliance with the business strategy of the firm.
-Topics include product selection and design, capacity planning, process selection, facilities location and design, scheduling, aggregate production planning, Material Requirements Planning (MRP), and Modern Manufacturing Systems and Future Plant.
+The course provides students with the advanced knowledge and skills necessary to transform inputs (materials, labor, capital and management) into outputs (products or services) in a manner that explores a firm's value propositions and complies with its business strategy.
+Topics include: location, product selection and design, capacity planning, process selection, facilities location and design, Scheduling, Aggregate Production Planning, Material Requirements Planning (MRP), and Modern Manufacturing Systems and Future Plant.
+The course contributes to students' development as autonomous and responsible professionals in the business environment.